 Click here to download a PDF version of the official entry form or enter online.
 Complete an entry form for each project you want to enter and email to:

 American School & University

 2. Select your Page Layout

 When you enter the Architectural Portfolio, you choose how many pages you want dedicated to your project in the fall issue of AS&U. Additional pages can let you include a quote from the school/university, bigger and more photos, a floor plan or rendering, a design team and allow readers to see all aspects of the design.
-New this year – multi-page layouts have double the images in the SchoolDesigns.com gallery!
+Multi-page layouts have double the images in the SchoolDesigns.com gallery.